-To help ensure that microchip implantations are performed correctly, Datamars pioneered the development of Ergonomic, 'No-Return Click' syringe.
-The ergonomic syringe can be easily used with one hand, allowing the person performing the procedure the additional safety of his or her remaining hand to calm or steady the animal.
-This ensures that the microchip is implanted at the optimal level beneath the skin.
+Consistent with these recommendations.
+Datamars pioneered the development of Ergonomic, No-Return Click Syringe.
+The ergonomic syringe can be easily used with one hand, allowing the person performing the procedure the additional safety of his or her remaining hand to calm or steady the animal to ensure that the microchip is implanted at the optimal location.
 Once fully depressed, the syringe clicks and locks, giving an audible signal that the microchip has been fully and properly inserted into the tissue as required.
 The lock then ensures that the piston cannot pull the microchip back as the needle is retracted from the animal's body, making sure that the microchip remains in its intended location to mitigate migration.

-If you would like more information on providing PetLink, for your customers, please contact us at petlink@petlink.net for more information.
+If you would like more information on providing PetLink to your customers, please contact us at petlink@petlink.net for more information.

 Datamars is the global leader for high-performance RFID solutions for the animal, livestock and textile identification markets.
 Our expertise, track record of technological innovation and profound understanding of customers' needs have earned Datamars a reputation for unsurpassed quality and performance.
-Datamars employs more than 400 people with offices in Europe, Asia, and the Americas.
+Datamars employs more than 800 people with offices in Europe, Asia, and the Americas.
 Datamars is a private company, headquartered in Bedano, Switzerland.